Windows 7 Forums

 How to Turn Password Protected Sharing On or Off in Windows 7

 Password protected sharing is a more secure method of sharing files and folders on a network, and it is enabled by default.
-If password protected sharing is turned on, people on your network will not be able to access shared folders on other computers on the network, including the Public folders (except on a homegroup), unless they have a user name with password created on the computer that has the shared folders stored on it.
+If password protected sharing is turned on, people on your network will not be able to access shared folders on other computers on the network, including the Public folders (except on a homegroup), unless they log in to a user account with a password on the computer that has the shared folders stored on it.
 They will be prompted to type a user name and password when accessing the shared folders.

 This tutorial will show you how to turn Password protected sharing on or off in Windows 7.